Glycemic-Aware and Architecture-Agnostic Training Framework for Blood Glucose Forecasting in Type 1 Diabetes: Methodology

-In summary, our methodology combines three key components to enhance prediction performance: selecting a suitable model architecture, designing a custom loss function that emphasizes clinically critical regions, and using a genetic algorithm to tune the loss function’s weights.
-Figure~\ref{fig:methodology} illustrates the complete methodology for the design and evaluation of GLIMMER.
-In the following sections, we describe the feature engineering that contributes to improved model performance, as well as the experiments conducted to determine the optimal CNN-LSTM architecture and custom loss function weights.
+In summary, our methodology combines three key components to enhance prediction performance: selecting effective input features, designing a custom loss function that emphasizes clinically critical regions, and using a genetic algorithm to tune the loss function’s weights.
+Fig.~\ref{fig:2} illustrates the complete methodology for the design and evaluation of GLIMMER.